-Nata (屶, directly translated “mountain sword”, or 鉈) come in various sizes and shapes, but most fit the description of a light brush hatchet or heavy camp knife.
-Common characteristics include thick spines and heavy blades, often with single beveled edges similar… Continue reading
+Nata (屶, directly translated “mountain sword”, or 鉈) come in various sizes and shapes, but the type most familiar in the west does the duty of a light brush hatchet or heavy camp knife.
+Common characteristics include thick spines and heavy blades,… Continue reading

 …a.k.a.: the *even* quieter edition.
 The final stages of finishing the aikuchi tanto.
 This is a collection of clips documenting the steps and sounds involved at most every stage of the process of hand lacquering a traditional aikuchi tanto mount made from reclaimed driftwood.
 Several of the layers have been omitted from the video when they were exact repeats of the previous ones.
 The process spanned a month and a half including curing and drying time in between each step.
 Each layer is allowed to cure in a warm, humid box for two to three days and then polished with charcoal and water before the next is applied.